--- Video Glossary, Audio Glossary, Music Glossary and DVD Format Information.

 All DVD players and discs have region codes.
 A DVD player and disc must be of the same region or the disc will not play.
 If you want to watch movies from other countries, you need a multiregion DVD player.
 This will allow you to play any disc from any region.

 The region controls are also implemented in PC's DVD-ROM drivers, normally in three levels.
 First of all, if the DVD-ROM driver is manufactured after 1st of January, 2000, the driver itself has physical locks implemented in it to permit playback of only specific region code.
-Secondly, all newer operating systems, including Windows 2000 and Windows XP, have region control measurements built-in.
+Secondly, all newer operating systems, including Windows 8, 7, Vista, XP and 2000, have region control measurements built-in.
 And finally, the DVD player software, such as WinDVD or PowerDVD, have region control measurements built-in.

 RM stands for Real Media.